 The majority of the grass cutting across Cambridgeshire is carried out by one of our sub-contractors.
-However, formal agreements are in place with some Parish Councils who carry out the grass cutting in their villages on our behalf.
+However, formal agreements are in place with some Parish Councils to carry out grass cutting in their own villages.

-If you have a query about grass cutting in your village or neighbourhood we would advise you to check these lists to ensure you are contacting the correct organisation.
+If you have a query about grass cutting in your village or neighbourhood, please check the lists to ensure you are contacting the correct organisation.

 How can I report an issue about grass?

-If you notice a verge where the length of grass is causing a safety issue you can report it to us via our online reporting tool.
+If you notice a verge where the length of grass is too high and causing a safety issue, you can report it to us via our online reporting tool.

 Cambridgeshire County Council is responsible for weed spraying in Fenland, South Cambridgeshire and East Cambridgeshire.
 Huntingdonshire District Council carry out weed spraying in Huntingdonshire and Cambridge City Council are responsible for weed spraying in Cambridge City